-- Post results services are available if a candidate has a query about their results. - Details of services, fees, the relevant forms and closing dates will be made available on the day when results are collected, if required. - Deadlines vary and it is the responsibility of the candidate to consult with staff and ensure they complete all necessary paperwork and submit payment in good time.
+- Post results services are available if a candidate has a query about their results. - Details of services, fees, the relevant forms and request deadline dates will be sent via email prior to results day and will be available on the day when results are collected. - Deadlines vary and it is the responsibility of the candidate to consult with staff and ensure they complete all necessary paperwork and submit payment in good time.